 Wild camping in Sardinia is technically illegal.
 However it is often tolerated if wild campers abide by a few rules.
 We outline those rules, and some must-know tips for wild camping in Sardinia, a little further down in this article.

 But first, here’s a few of the best campsites in Sardinia!

 This campsite is situated right on the beachfront on Sardinia’s eastern coast!
-Enjoy the hammocks and the view, and the gorgeous crystal clear waters here are great for swimming, although be careful as the water gets deep quickly.
+Enjoy the hammocks and the view, and the gorgeous crystal clear waters which are great for swimming.
+Although be careful as the water gets deep quickly here.

-The pitches are within a shady pine forest, so you have relief from the sun during the day too.
+The pitches are within a shady pine forest, so you have relief from the sun during the day as well.
 It’s in a great location for exploring this region of Sardinia as well.

-The on-site restaurant also does some really good food – we recommend the carbonara!
+The on-site restaurant and bar also does some really good food – we recommend the carbonara!
 And they even have a small store too, alongside clean and well maintaIned shared facilities.

 This campsite is barely known in Sardinia, even by locals.
 This little campground is set in the hilly interior of the island and is just like wild camping, but with hot showers!